 Faculty research initiatives and activities

 Our faculty research portfolio extends from basic research to clinical trials.
 Current projects include a five-year NIH basic research grant for the development of metallic nanoparticles, as well as an NIH grant for a phase one clinical trial of a new imaging agent for identification of tumor resistance.
-This particular project is a strong example of our comprehensive commitment to bringing new discoveries into clinical use – the imaging agent was developed by a VCU faculty member during a fellowship at NIH; scientists at VCU developed an automated method to produce the agent; and a Massey Cancer Center grant funded the first-in-humans pilot study.
+This particular project is an example of our comprehensive commitment to bringing new discoveries into clinical use – the imaging agent was developed by a VCU faculty member during a fellowship at NIH; scientists at VCU developed an automated method to produce the agent; and a Massey Cancer Center grant funded the first in-humans pilot study.

 Elsewhere in the Department, radiology faculty members are conducting research in a wide variety of clinical areas, including cancer treatment and diagnosis, cardiovascular disease, women’s health, trauma and obesity.

 Research areas include basic research, clinical trials and investigator initiated activities.

 For more information on the VCU Department of Radiology’s basic research initiatives, explore this area:

 For more information on the VCU Department of Radiology’s clinical trials activities, explore this area: